don-maleesha/webserver_using_c/README.md

     Close file streams and free memory to prevent leaks.

     This server is designed for Linux/macOS and may not work on Windows without modifications (e.g., using Winsock).
+    Alternatively, you can run it on Windows using WSL(Windows Subsystem for Linux) or a Linux virtual machine.